 - As a guide, start with .5 mg of CBD per pound of bodyweight, divided up across three doses each day*

 - Closely monitor results for two weeks before changing the dose and stop immediately if you notice any adverse effects

 A 50-pound child would need 25mg for the entire day’s dose.
 25/3 = 8.3 mg per individual dose, given three times throughout the day.

 CBD for Kids: Getting it Right

 When it comes to CBD for kids, there are a lot of factors to consider and you want to act in your child’s best interests.
-Does that mean trying CBD to help alleviate your child’s anxiety, autism, or ADHD symptoms?
+Does that mean trying CBD gummies or edibles to help alleviate your child’s anxiety, autism, or ADHD symptoms?
 Or does it mean erring on the side of caution?

 Only you can answer that question.
 But being informed can go a long way to helping you to decide what’s best for your child.
 It could be that CBD for kids is something that will help and is worth a try.